denten-papers/xp-routledge/proposal.md

 ### Chapter 5: Institutional Transformation

-This chapter will highlight the work of scholars like Daniel Cohen, Joseph Scheinfeldt, Alan Liu, Geoffrey Rockwell, Melissa Terras, Kathleen Fitzpatrick, Tara McPherson, and Jessica Marie Johnson--scholars whose work often carries with it a social and political dimension, aimed at transforming institutions of
+This chapter will feature the work of scholars like Daniel Cohen, Joseph Scheinfeldt, Alan Liu, Geoffrey Rockwell, Melissa Terras, Kathleen Fitzpatrick, Tara McPherson, and Jessica Marie Johnson--scholars whose work often carries with it a social and political dimension, aimed at transforming institutions of